 \section{Introduction}

-Syntactic foams are lightweight synthetic composites consisting of a metal, ceramic or polymer matrix and microsphere inclusions \cite{Orbulov2009,Gupta2004,Luong2014,Dando2018, yousaf2020compression}.
-The mechanical properties of syntactic foams can be tailored by adjusting the matrix material and/or type and volume fraction of the microspheres \cite{Gupta2004,Luong2014,Dando2018}.
-For these reasons, syntactic foams are suitable for applications within numerous industries including the aerospace, automotive, marine and sports equipment sectors \cite{Luong2014,Dando2018, gupta2014applications, john2014syntactic,li2008self,Gladysz2015d}.
-In order to save time, effort, and money in the development of new syntactic foams, it is beneficial to be able to \textit{predict} the mechanical response of syntactic foams, given information regarding their constituent parts and microstructure.
+Syntactic foams are lightweight synthetic composites consisting of a metal, ceramic, or polymer matrix and microsphere inclusions \cite{Orbulov2009,Gupta2004,Luong2014,Dando2018, yousaf2020compression}.
+The mechanical properties of syntactic foams can be tailored by adjusting the matrix material and/or the type and volume fraction of the microspheres \cite{Gupta2004,Luong2014,Dando2018}.
+For these reasons, syntactic foams are suitable for applications within numerous industries including the aerospace, automotive, marine, and sports equipment sectors \cite{Luong2014,Dando2018, gupta2014applications, john2014syntactic,li2008self,Gladysz2015d}.